lordpba/AI-Lab/readme.md

 AI Mail is a Python application that uses AI to interact with emails.
 It replies to the mail sent to the mail into the configuration.
-It uses Ollama on your local machine To install ollama check: https://github.com/ollama/ollama
+It uses Ollama on your local machine To install ollama check: https://github.com/ollama/ollama Actually is used into our University laboratory (unisi) so you will see references of our Team in the prompt.
+Please change as per your needs.

 ## Setup